loader image

 Wasted water, agricultural land, emissions (waste production, transport)

-It is often repeated that if food waste were a country: it would be the third largest emitter of greenhouse gases behind the United States and China.
-According to the FAO , food waste generates around 8% of global greenhouse gas emissions.
+It's often said that if food waste were a country, it would be the third largest emitter of greenhouse gases after the United States and China.
+According to the FAO, food waste generates approximately 8% of global greenhouse gas emissions.

-Firstly at the production level, wasted food requires unnecessary use of resources.
-Land, water and energy are used to produce, transport and store food that will not be consumed.
-According to a WWF report , 40% of the food produced is not consumed.
-Every time we throw away food, it represents CO2 released into the atmosphere for nothing.
+First, at the production level, wasted food requires unnecessary resource use.
+Land, water, and energy are used to produce, transport, and store food that will not be consumed.
+According to a WWF report, 40% of the food produced is not eaten.
+Every time food is thrown away, it represents CO2 emitted needlessly into the atmosphere.

 For a more precise idea of the water resources used to produce our food:

-→ Producing cereals for 1kg of apples requires 700 liters of water
+→ Producing cereals for 1kg of apples requires 700 litres of water

-→ Producing 1kg of beef requires 15,415 liters of water
+→ Producing 1kg of beef requires 15,415 litres of water

 What ethical impacts?